hrbosker/hrbosker.github.io/content/authors/arezu-alexia-vaezei/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - BA/MA students
+  - alumni
 ---

-I completed my BSc in Psychology at the University of Bucharest, where I focused on empathy and the theory of minds for my thesis.
-Currently, I am pursuing a Cognitive Neuroscience MSc, with a specialisation in perception, action and decision making.
-This academic year (2025-2026), I am writing my thesis under the supervision of Matteo Maran and Hans Rutger Bosker, exploring via EEG experiments (MMN paradigm) the neural basis of the manual McGurk effect.
+After a BSc in Psychology at the University of Bucharest, Arezu successfully graduated from the Cognitive Neuroscience MSc program at Radboud University in 2026.
+Her master's thesis, under supervision of Matteo Maran and Hans Rutger Bosker, explored via EEG experiments (MMN paradigm) the neural basis of lexical stress processing and the manual McGurk effect.

 <br />
 <br />